The £100,000 Tax Trap: Why Earning More Can Mean Taking Home Less

 Self-Assessment and Claiming Your Allowance Back

-If your income exceeds £100,000, you are required to file a Self-Assessment tax return, even if all your income is through PAYE.
-This is because HMRC needs to accurately calculate your personal allowance reduction and any additional tax owed.
-If your income fluctuates from year to year and drops below £100,000 in a given tax year, you should file a return to ensure your full personal allowance is reinstated and any overpaid tax is refunded.
+Earn over £100,000 and you're required to file a Self-Assessment tax return -- yes, even if every penny comes through PAYE.
+HMRC needs to properly calculate your personal allowance reduction.
+If your income bounces around from year to year and drops below £100k in some years, file a return anyway to make sure you get your full allowance back and claim any overpaid tax.

 Who Is Affected?